jyotiyadav94/InsuranceClaims/readme.md

 Insurers may consider offering flexible payment options or adjusting premiums based on income levels to ensure affordability and maintain customer retention.

 correlation Matrix
 ![Alt text](<images/image copy 36.png>)

+Strong Positive Correlations:

+- Amount Paid for Insurance vs. Claim Amount: The strongest positive correlation is between the amount paid for insurance and the claim amount.
+This is intuitive – more expensive policies generally cover higher potential payouts.
+- Car Price vs. Claim Amount: There's a moderately strong positive correlation here, suggesting that more expensive cars tend to have higher claim amounts when accidents occur.
+This could be due to higher repair costs or a tendency for owners of expensive cars to file claims more often.
+Year vs. Month & Day: The correlation between year and month, and year and day, is expected due to the sequential nature of dates.

+Moderate Positive Correlations:

+- Annual Income vs. Amount Paid for Insurance: Higher earners tend to purchase more comprehensive (and thus more expensive) insurance policies.
+- Annual Income vs. Car Price: Higher earners are more likely to own more expensive cars.

+Weak Positive Correlations:

+- Engine Type (Double Overhead Camshaft) vs. Claim Amount and Price: Cars with this engine type seem slightly more likely to have higher claim amounts and are often more expensive.
+This could be due to the types of cars (performance, luxury) that often have this engine.

+Weak Negative Correlations:

+- Annual Income vs. Claim Frequency: There's a slight tendency for those with higher incomes to have fewer claims.
+This could be due to safer driving habits, newer cars, or living in areas with lower accident rates.

+Notable Absence of Correlation:

+- Gender and Most Variables: Gender doesn't seem to correlate strongly with any other factors, including claim amounts or insurance costs.
+This suggests that gender might not be a significant factor in determining insurance premiums in this dataset.

 The features after converting the categorical features into numerical features